What time is the First Minister's Covid update in Scotland today - how can I watch announcement?

 Covid Scotland: When is Nicola Sturgeon's Omicron update today?
-Will there be more restrictions?
-What will she say about schools?
+Will the restrictions be eased?
 How can I watch?

-The First Minister will update MSPs in a virtual sitting of the Scottish Parliament today following record high numbers of coronavirus cases being recorded this week as pupils and teachers are due to return to classrooms.
+The First Minister is due to address MSPs in parliament today to update them on the Covid-19 situation in Scotland.

-Nicola Sturgeon will give a statement virtually in parliament at 2pm to share the latest data available as Covid-19 cases continue to soar, putting a heavy strain on the NHS.
+Nicola Sturgeon will give a statement in parliament at 2pm to share the latest data available as Covid-19 cases continue to put a heavy strain on the NHS.

-Her update comes ahead of the return of schools in Scotland after the Christmas break.
+Her update follows schools returning last week and comes ahead of the review date for the latest restrictions which came into force on Boxing Day.

-Announcing the new proceedings, Holyrood’s Presiding Officer Alison Johnstone tweeted to say: “Parliament will sit at 2pm on Wednesday 5 January.

 Here is everything you need to know about the update.